-Code: MK3MIMRM04JX20-EN Evaluation: mid-semester grade

-ECTS Credit Points: 4 Semester: 4th semester Its prerequisite(s): -
+Code: MK3MIMRM04JX20-EN Evaluation: mid-semester grade ECTS Credit Points: 4 Semester: 4th semester Its prerequisite(s): -Further courses are built on it: Yes/No Number of teaching hours/week (lecture + practice): 2+2

 The aim of the course is to provide students with a comprehensive picture of the organization's operations and the associated management and organizational roles and tasks.
 The aim of the course is to give students the opportunity to share with the company's quality management techniques, the application of which in the European Union, as well as in Hungary, is an essential element of market competitiveness.